BP and the Royal Opera House (ROH) have worked together for 30 years, making this the ROH's longest corporate partnership

 BP Big Screens

-A further 66,000 people from 67 countries worldwide watched BP Big Screens performances of Nabucco and Il trovatore via the Royal Opera House's YouTube channel logging on from Argentina to Vietnam, Finland to New Zealand.
-This followed the first of the Royal Opera House's and BP Big Screens live online streaming of La traviata in 2014 which was seen by 15,000 people.
+A further 100,000 people worldwide watched the BP Big Screens performance of Tosca via the Royal Opera House's YouTube channel, logging on from Argentina to Vietnam, Finland to New Zealand.
+This follows the 66,000 people from around the globe who watched similar online performances of Nabucco and Il trovatore in 2016 and the 15,000 who saw the first of the Royal Opera House's and BP Big Screens live online streaming of La traviata in 2014.